isaaczinda/hls/Reasoning.md

 # List Literals

 # TODO
+ * finish saving types on new AST
+ * save implicit casts on AST

+ * fix explicit casting

  * write commonSupertype and alignTypes for lists
  * write an interpreter for the full language
  * finish typechecking for slicing (once there is an interpreter for the full language)